dzwiedz90/flying_monthy/README.md

 - admin / moderator account
 - comments (adding, editing)
 - moderate contents by admin / moderator
+- user can delete his meme
+- users can delete their comments
 - statistics / ratings for memes (+  -)
 - user profile that shows what memes he posted
 - creating accounts